-COMM 205 - 23W Reporting Fundamentals I: Writing & Interviewing
+COMM 205 - 20W Reporting Fundamentals I: Writing & Interviewing Fall 2017 Tuesdays and Thursdays 8:30-9:45 a.m.
+School of Communication Room 003 Professor Lee Hood, Ph.D.

-Fall 2016

-Wednesdays 4:15-6:45 p.m.

-School of Communication Room 015

-Professor Lee Hood, Ph.D.

 Office: Lewis Towers 910B; phone 312-915-8538 Home phone: 630-510-3128; cell phone 630-235-4141 (please, no calls after 9 p.m.)
-Office Hours: Tuesdays 1-2:30 p.m.; Wednesdays 3-4 p.m. (or by appointment) E-mail: lhood1@luc.edu Twitter: @leehoodloyola "To be persuasive we must be believable; to be believable we must be credible; to be credible we must be truthful.
+Office Hours: Tuesdays 11:30-12:30; Thursdays 2:30-3:30 (or by appointment) E-mail: hood1@luc.edu Twitter: @leehoodloyola "To be persuasive we must be believable; to be believable we must be credible; to be credible we must be truthful.
 It is as simple as that."
-Edward R. Murrow ♦ Course Goals and Objectives This course is designed to teach you the fundamentals of journalistic-style reporting and writing, incorporating processes of newsgathering, sourcing, interviewing, language precision and working on deadline.
+Edward R. Murrow Course Goals and Objectives This course is designed to teach you the fundamentals of journalistic-style reporting and writing, incorporating processes of newsgathering, sourcing, interviewing, language precision and working on deadline.
 These skills are applicable across multiple journalism platforms, as well as in fields such as public relations.
-As our textbook notes, "Journalism is fact-based storytelling in any medium."
+It is a fact-based discipline that does not leave room for your personal opinion.
 As a writing-intensive course, you can expect many writing assignments throughout the semester.
-Most of these will be fairly short (up to 300-400 words).
+Most of these will be fairly short (up to $\approx$ 400 words).
+This is the first in a two-course journalism sequence, so you should take this class before Comm 208 Reporting Fundamentals II.
 An informed public depends on journalists who are up to date on issues and events, both locally and around the world.
 Therefore, you will be expected to keep up with the news.
 Read newspapers and credible online news sources.
 Watch TV news and follow local, national, and international news events.
 Listen to news on radio and/or podcasts.
-We will discuss contemporary issues in news, to enhance your critical reflection about professional practices in journalism and related fields.
+We'll discuss contemporary issues in news, to enhance your critical reflection about professional practices in journalism and related fields.
 Covering news inevitably raises issues of ethics and diversity.
 We will assess the ethical implications of story selection and framing, word choices, "expert" opinions, fairness and balance.
-Your work also will be evaluated for sensitivity to issues of race/ethnicity, gender, sexual orientation, and other cultural issues on which news coverage often can improve.
-This year the School of Communication has adopted a social justice theme on the topic of gun violence.
-Stories on this topic will be particularly valued.
-Text(s) (required) Writing & Reporting for the Media (11th edition) by John R. Bender et al., 2016, Oxford University Press.
-Associated Press Stylebook (2016 edition), book or app (additional details in class) Class Organization There will be several outside writing assignments, as well as regular in-class writing.
-Meeting once a week, class periods will include a combination of instruction, discussion, and practicing what you have learned.
-Expect several quizzes on assigned readings, style, and word usage (grammar, spelling, etc.).
+Your work also will be evaluated for sensitivity to issues of race/ ethnicity, gender, sexual orientation, and other cultural issues on which news coverage often can improve.
+This year the School of Communication has adopted a social justice theme on the topic of mental health.
+Stories on this topic will be particularly valued. • Text (required) Writing & Reporting for the Media (11th edition) by John R. Bender et al., 2016, Oxford University Press. \\\Also, Style Guide for News Writers & Editors (accompanies textbook) Class Organization There will be several outside writing assignments, as well as regular in-class writing.
+Class periods will include a combination of instruction, discussion, and practicing what you have learned.
+Expect regular quizzes on assigned readings, style, and word usage (grammar, spelling, etc.).
 These will be given at the beginning of class, so it is important to arrive on time.
 Quizzes cannot be made up, but at the end of the semester your lowest quiz grade will be dropped.
-There will be a mid-term exam on style, word usage, and the content of what has been covered up to that point in the semester.
-In lieu of a final exam will be a final project designed for you to highlight what you have learned throughout the course. ♦ Grading Grades will be weighted as follows:
+There will be a mid-term exam on style, word usage, and the content that has been covered up to that point in the semester.
+This exam will include take-home and inclass portions.
+In lieu of a final exam will be a final project designed to highlight what you have learned throughout the course. ♦ Grading Grades will be weighted as follows: